isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   :iscman:`kea-dhcp4` is able to recognize multiple Vendor Class Identifier options (code 60) with different vendor IDs in the client requests and to send multiple vivso options (code 125) in the responses, one for each vendor.
+   :iscman:`kea-dhcp4` is able to recognize multiple Vendor Class Identifier options (code 60) with different vendor IDs in the client requests, and to send multiple vivso options (code 125) in the responses, one for each vendor.

    :iscman:`kea-dhcp4` honors DOCSIS sub-option 1 (ORO) and adds only requested options